influxdata/telegraf/plugins/inputs/snmp/README.md

     ##   float:       Convert the value into a float with no adjustment.
 Same
     ##                as `float(0)`.
     ##   int:         Convert the value into an integer.
-    ##   hwaddr:      Convert the value to a MAC address.
     ##   ipaddr:      Convert the value to an IP address.
     ##   hex:         Convert bytes to a hex string.
     ##   hextoint:X:Y Convert bytes to integer, where X is the endian and Y the